open-dis/dis-tutorial/Combat.md

 DIS was designed for use in the military, and one of the military's core competencies is shooting at people.
 DIS has to enable training for combat operations to be useful to the military.

 Shooting is tricky in part because of the latency inherent in a distributed real time simulation.
-See the <A href="Latency.md">latency</a> section for more detail on why networked virtual environments (NVEs) are usually out of sync with each other to one extent or another.
+See the <a href="Latency.md">latency</a> section for more detail on why networked virtual environments (NVEs) are usually out of sync with each other to one extent or another.
 Each participant in the simulation may have a different idea about where an entity "really" is.
 This can be mitigated but not entirely eliminated.

 There are other challenges with shooting related to interoperability.
 We want simulations from different vendors to work together.
 The applications may be written decades apart; the lifecycle for military software is very long.
 We also want the simulations to interoperate as painlessly as possible.
 To accomplish this the simulations need to be _loosely coupled_, a term used to describe software that depends as little as possible and has as little knowledge about other modules as possible.
 DIS is effectively a message-passing system, an architecture that is usually conducive to loosely coupled systems.
 Every application involved--there may be several--should know as little as possible about the other particpants, and the information about the combat should be contained in the messages being exchanged rather than in the participants, so far as is possible.

 Shooting in DIS is represented by a sequence of a fire PDU and a detonation PDU.
 The fire PDU carries the information associated with a weapon firing.
 DIS is typically broadcast-oriented, and every other simulation participant will receive the fire PDU.
 They can use this to model visual effects associated with the weapon discharging, such as muzzle flash, dust clouds, or smoke.
 The detonation PDU is tied to a particular fire PDU that preceded it.
 It contains information about the munition that is used in the engagement.
 Like the fire PDU, the detonation PDU is typicially received by all simulation particpants.
-Any participant, including both the specifically targeted particpant and any other entity, can assess damage to itself that results from the detonation.
+Any participant, including both the specifically targeted participant and any other entity, can assess damage to itself that results from the detonation.

 Note the "to itself."
 Usually the effects of the detonation are determined by the receiving entity, not the shooter.
 Damage assessed on the honor system, which means that cheating by the person "shot" is possible.
-Cheating is a problem in the commercial gaming world, but typically not in the military, despite Captain Kirk's Kobyashi Maru exploits.
+Cheating is a problem in the commercial gaming world, but typically not in the military, despite Captain Kirk's Kobayashi Maru exploits.

 That is because (note, using worst possible insult here) cheating is BORING!
 Military operators usually want to learn what works, what doesn't work, and what might work.

 The details of the interaction and how the fire and detonation fields are filled out vary depending on the type of combat, for example direct vs indirect fire.
 There is considerable room for language lawyering in the DIS standard.
 The mechanics of shooting are discussed in more detail below.

 ### The PDUs involved